-Our Infant SENDCO is available to talk to parents should they have a concern.
-Where children are in receipt of an Educational Health Care Plan (EHCP) or are part of a Rights for Child, parents have access to termly review meetings including an Annual Review.
+Our Infant SENCo is available to talk to parents on A Tuesday and on a Wednesday morning.
+Our Junior SENCO is available to talk to parents on a Monday and Wednesday.
+Where children are in receipt of an Educational Health Care Plan (EHCP) or are part of a Rights for Child, parents have access to termly Team Around the Child (TAC) or Team Around the Family (TAF) meetings.